vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/advanced-features.md

 ### Auto-generating Reinforced Prompt

-For all creators, the best option for using reinforced prompt is to use MyShell's intelligent backend to generate it automatically:
+For all creators, the best option for using reinforced prompt is to use MyShell's intelligent backend to automatically generate it:

-* When creating a chatbot with Auto-prompt, the intelligent backend will generate the prompt and its corresponding reinforced prompt for you.
+* When creating a chatbot using Auto-prompt, the intelligent backend will generate the prompt and its corresponding reinforced prompt for you.
 * If you want to generate reinforced prompt for a completed prompt, go to the "Advanced Definition" panel and turn on the reinforced prompt.

-After the intelligent backend generates the reinforced prompt, you can modify it as you wish to achieve the best results.
+After the intelligent backend generates the reinforced prompt, you can modify it as needed to achieve the best results.

 After you modify the prompt, you can manually refresh the reinforced prompt to experience the changes.
 You can also turn on the automatic refresh switch, and the backend will automatically update it for you when you update the prompt.